The CASE statement in Oracle SQL is a versatile tool used

 ·

-Null Handling: NULL
+Null Handling: NULL values can

 sometimes cause unexpected results, especially in comparisons, so ensure proper

-handling of NULL
+handling of NULL.

 7. Practical Use Cases of CASE